WHAT IS ADDICTION?

 Overcoming addiction is not simply about having good intentions or greater willpower, and such stigmatising views stop people reaching out for help.

 Nobody chooses to become addicted.
 There are biological, environmental, and life experience-related vulnerabilities that predispose people to addiction.
-Isolation and trauma are the leading causes.
+Isolation, pain and trauma are the leading causes.

 Addiction can be successfully managed with the right treatment and support.
 People who get help can achieve recovery, prevent relapse and experience an improved quality of life.